• Happy Birthday, Marlene Dietrich (1901-1992)! 🔷😇🦵🏻

 $13 + $10 shipping.
 This guy has other eBay 8 gallon barrel offerings, including cheaper ones and doubles.

 I bought a 60l blue barrel from this guy a few years ago.
-Definitely had tumeric in it originally and I scrubbed the heck out of it.
+Definitely had tumeric in it originally and I scrubbed the hell out of it.
 Still has the smell, but it has diminished over time.
 Probably better than an ABS smell.
 I keep the barrel open when not in use.

 By the way, mine had 3 little holes drilled just below the lid into the barrel itself.
 I'm assuming they couldn't get the lid off because of air pressure.
 I plugged the holes with plastic shavings and epoxy.